5l1v3r1/Honeybot/README.md

 2. Type Sudo Python3 #need sudo for socket permissions.

-3. When Pytho3 starts the Python3 terminal go to Beku_Scrub.py directory and type import Beku_Scrub.
+3. When Python3 starts the Python3 terminal go to Beku_Scrud.py directory and type import Beku_Scrud.

-4. After importing Beku_Scrub type Beku_Scrub.honeypot('theip', port). #replace theip with actual ip and port with port number.
+4. After importing Beku_Scrud type Beku_Scrud.honeypot('theip', port). #replace theip with actual ip and port with port number.

 5. The program should now be running waiting for anyone to attempt to connect to it.